Skip to main content

 • Get healthy recipes and tips

 The best way to find out what your child wants is to ask.
-This conversation will be a chance to talk about making healthy food choices, and it will help keep their lunch from going to waste.
+This conversation will be a chance to talk about making healthy food choices and help keep lunches from going to waste.

 Familiar foods usually aren't boring to children.
 They're foods they enjoy and will eat.